 The strategy is supported by the Queensland Government's total funding package of $517.5 million ($401.6 million in new funding and $115.9 million funded internally) over four years to continue Queensland's family support and child protection reforms.

 Find out more on the Queensland Government's Supporting Families Changing Futures web pages.

 You can also subscribe to the Supporting Families Changing Futures monthly e-newsletter to stay up-to-date with the latest progress and news about the reforms.

 Family and Child Connect

-From January 2015, new community-based services, known as Family and Child Connect, are being rolled out across Queensland to support families who are at risk of entering or re-entering the child protection system to get them back on track, before their problems escalate.
+Community based services, known as Family and Child Connect, were rolled out across Queensland in 2015 to support families who are at risk of entering or re-entering the child protection system to get them back on track, before their problems escalate.

 Families who find themselves in need of support can contact Family and Child Connect themselves for assistance.
 Where professionals (such as teachers, health workers and police) and members of the community have concerns about a child’s wellbeing, they can refer the family to Family and Child Connect for information, advice, and engagement instead of Child Safety.